A Travel Price Comparison for Germany Munich vs. Berlin for Attractions, Nightlife, Music, and Backpackers

 The autumn attracts plenty of travelers to both Munich and Berlin.
 The city's sights and attractions, the shopping scene, and the music scene are the main draw to Munich this time of year.
 Furthermore, many travelers come to Berlin for the city's sights and attractions, the shopping scene, and the music scene.

 Munich is around the same temperature as Berlin in the autumn.
-The temperature in Munich is usually 11°C (52°F) in October, and Berlin stays around 10°C (50°F).
+The daily temperature in Munich averages around 11°C (52°F) in October, and Berlin fluctuates around 10°C (50°F).

 Munich usually receives more sunshine than Berlin during autumn.
 Munich gets 115 hours of sunny skies, while Berlin receives 106 hours of full sun in the autumn.